 - Reimbursements must be completed within one month from the last date of travel

 - Reimbursements will only be approved for actual expenses incurred

-- All receipts to be reimbursed must be submitted to Colleen Hamilton within one month from the last day of the conference.
+- All receipts to be reimbursed must be submitted to Graduate Support Specialist within one month from the last day of the conference.
 After this time, you will be ineligible for reimbursement and the funds will be used for other applications.